tchoi8/ArtistToolKit/README.md

 # Artist Tool Kit

-Material for a class at SFPC
+Material for a class at SFPC [Code Poetry summer session](http://sfpc.io/summer2015/).

 This two part class will introduce the basic tools and resource to pursue career as an independet artist and cultural producer.
 This class will focus on emerging artists and writers who work with technology as an integral medium, technologists who's exploring art and independent practices.